b3rendsh/bit90/mods/readme.md

 ### ROM CHIP 2364 TO 2764
 The BIT90 may have either 24-pin 2364 Mask ROM's or 28-pin 2764 Eprom or a mix of both.
 There are pin adapters available from 2364 to 2764 but on the system board there are also 3 jumper locations where you can make the necessary changes if needed.
 For convenience I soldered jumper pins and removed the horizontal lanes between the pins on the PCB.

 I also replaced the 8KB Roms with 27C256 Eproms and wired A13+A14 with a 4K7 pull-up resistor to 5V and via a 3-way switch to ground so I can choose between 3 different ROM versions.
+I used an extra IC socket so pins 26 and 27 are not connected to the system board but to a separate small breadboard.
 This solution can be undone without leaving traces:
 [BIT90 Eprom mod](BIT90%20Eprom%20mod.png)

 ## HARDWARE